Offensive programming

+This approach is considered a branch of defensive programming because it is a strategy for handling errors.
+However, it contrasts with defensive techniques that might mask a bug by using default values or continuing to run in a degraded state.
+Instead, offensive programming often uses tools like assertions to halt the program immediately when an invalid state is detected, making the source of the problem easier to identify and fix.

 Distinguishing errors

 The premise for offensive programming is to distinguish between expectable errors, coming from outside the program's line of defense, however improbable, versus preventable internal errors that shall not happen if all its software components behave as expected.